 Why it deserves a squeeze: Come for the frozen kefir, yogurt’s quirky BFF, and stay for the just-as-tasty juice.

 While they may have built their reputation on frozen kefir (think frozen yogurt, but with more probiotic cultures), Lifeway knows what it’s doing when it comes to fruit.
 In case the name didn’t make that obvious.
-Put down the kefir and the spoons for a minute and try some of Starfruit’s juices.
+Put down the kefir and the spoons for a minute and try their juices.
 You won’t be disappointed.
 Especially when the flavor options are as vibrant and alluring as Limelight with apple, cucumber and lime or Invincible that blends apple, lemon and orange.
-For a pick-me-up, try an Energizer smoothie (pineapple, mango, coconut, and energy boost) or Green Dream, a super-green mix of spinach, kale, banana, and pomegranate kefir.
-It’s like a salad through a straw.

 222 W. Merchandise Mart Plaza